ProfessorManhattan/docs-ansible/contributing/testing.md

 molecule test
 ```

-The command `molecule test` will spin up VirtualBox VMs for all the OSes we support and run the role(s). _Do this before committing code._ If you are committing code for only one OS and can not create the fix or feature for the other operating systems then please [file an issue]({{ repository.playbooks }}/-/issues/new) so someone else can pick it up.
+The command `molecule test` will spin up VirtualBox VMs for all the OSes we support and run the role(s). _Do this before committing code._ If you are committing code for only one OS and can not create the fix or feature for the other operating systems then please, at the very minimum, [file an issue]({{ repository.playbooks }}/-/issues/new) so someone else can pick it up.

 ### Idempotence